 The DNR planning staff directs the planning process, including data collection, drafting the plan, response to public and agency comments, and final plan preparation.
-A number of local, state, and federal agencies reviewed the preliminary draft of the PRD and provided land use and resource recommendations that were valuable in refining initial plan recommendations.
-The Commissioner of the Department of Natural Resources formally adopted the Susitna Matanuska Area Plan, following the review of public and agency comments on the PRD.
+A number of local, state, and federal agencies review the preliminary draft of the PRD and provide land use and resource recommendations that are valuable in refining initial plan recommendations.
+The Commissioner of the Department of Natural Resources formally adopts the Yukon Tanana Area Plan, this occurred on January 3, 2014.